baurzhaan/be-news/README.md

     - save your changes.

   2) create file ".env.development"
-    - type `cp .env-example .env.development` in the current folder, this will copy the content of example file to the new file.
+  Markup: - type `cp .env-example .env.development` in the current folder, this will copy the content of example file to the new file.
         - open '.env.development' file in editor (probably in VSCode).
         - replace the 'database_name_here' with the name of your development database, i.e. 'nc_news_development'.
         - save your changes.